Viswanathan Anand: Assessment

 Lubomir Kavalek describes Anand as the most versatile world champion ever, pointing out that Anand is the only player to have won the world chess championship in tournament, match, and knockout format, as well as rapid time controls.

 In an interview in 2011, Kramnik said about Anand: "I always considered him to be a colossal talent, one of the greatest in the whole history of chess"; and "I think that in terms of play Anand is in no way weaker than Kasparov but he's simply a little lazy, relaxed and only focuses on matches.
 In the last 5–6 years he's made a qualitative leap that's made it possible to consider him one of the great chess players."
 In an interview in 2020, Kramnik, while talking about his World Chess Championship match against Anand in 2008, mentioned: "Vishy is such a great player and he was in a fantastic form.
 He was such a powerful force that I do not know who could have stopped him then.
 Even Kasparov could not have managed it."

 FIDE President Kirsan Ilyumzhinov commented that Anand's victory in the 2014 Candidates Tournament "...proved that he is one of the strongest and greatest players of modern times".

 In an interview in 2014, Alexander Grischuk said about Anand: "I have to say that of all the players I've played against Anand has personally struck me as the strongest, of course after Kasparov."

+Career-wise though, Anand was thoroughly dominated by Kasparov.
+In classical games, Kasparov beat Anand 15 to 3 with 30 draws.
+In rapid/exhibition games, Kasparov beat Anand 11 to 7 with 16 draws.
+Though he has a losing record against Carlsen, his numbers are somewhat better.
+In classical games, Carlsen beat Anand 12 to 8 with 51 draws, and in rapid/exhibition games, Carlsen beat Anand 28 to 12 with 31 draws.
+He and Kramnik played 93 classical chess games, of which Kramnik won eleven, Anand won eleven, and 71 games were drawn.